eosdetroit/nodesuite/README.md

 - *inventories*: static inventory files that define hosts and groups those hosts are in.
 - *group_vars*: variables inherited by hosts that are members of specified groups.
 - *host_vars*: variables inherited by specific, singular hosts.
-- *stage_vars*: variables inherited by hosts for specific eosio network environments.
+- *stage_vars*: variables inherited by hosts for specific Leap network environments.

 Clone the contents of the ./private/data folder to the root of your external repository to avoid exposing your sensitive data while still being able to pull in upstream changes from the public Nodesuite repository.